Logo Voyage

 • Zhenjiang is directly bordering Nanjing to the west and accessible by train or bus.

-• Suzhou, known its gardens and canals, is less than two hours away by fast train to the east on the way to Shanghai.
+• Suzhou, a city which is known for its gardens and canals, and is less than two hours away by fast train to the east on the way to Shanghai.

 • Hangzhou, one of China's most popular tourist cities, is about two hours away by fast train to the south.